-5. The general instructions for the compilation of Balance Sheet and Profit and Loss Account for Commercial Banks are specified in Part A of Annexure II.
+5. The general instructions for the compilation of Balance Sheet and Profit and Loss Account for Commercial Banks are specified in Part A of Annex II.
 Commercial Banks shall ensure strict compliance with the Accounting Standards notified under the

 Companies (Accounting Standards) Rules, 2021, as amended from time to time, subject to Directions/Guidelines issued by the Reserve Bank of India.
-Co-operative Banks shall be guided by the announcements of the Institute of Chartered Accountants of India (ICAI) regarding applicability2 of Accounting Standards, subject to Directions/Guidelines issued by the Reserve Bank of India.
-Part B of Annexure II specifies guidance with respect to relevant issues in the application of certain Accounting Standards for Commercial Banks.
-It shall be applicable mutatis mutandis to Cooperative Banks, unless stated otherwise in the said Annexure.
+Co-operative Banks shall be guided by the announcements of the Institute of Chartered Accountants of India (ICAI) regarding applicability2 of Accounting Standards, subject to Directions/ Guidelines issued by the Reserve Bank of India.
+Part B of Annex II specifies guidance with respect to relevant issues in the applicable mutatis mutandis to Co-operative Banks, unless stated otherwise in the said Annex.